The Washington Capitals Could Have Been the Washington Pandas

 Now that he had the arena, Pollin returned to the vexing issue of naming the team.
 Team names generally follow patterns, Bob Addie told readers in 1973.
 He also pointed out that sports headlines were easier to write when names were already short (like the New York Jets) or could be shortened (like the New York Knicks, short for the Knickerbockers).
 “Some association with the leading commercial product of a city” might be a good idea, like the Pittsburgh Steelers or the Milwaukee Brewers.
 Or perhaps an animal known for strength might do well, like lions, tigers, or bears.
 He pointed out that Native American names were also popular, though he himself was a fan of name puns, suggesting the Keys (since the team was then still to be based out of Largo), and even going so far as to say that the team could be named the Gates, a nod to the recently-broken Watergate scandal.

 The contest was open to anyone in the area, except those who worked at the Capital Centre, as well as their families.
 Entrants were asked to send their submissions on postcards, one person and one idea per card, but were allowed to enter more than once, which is how the person who sent in 102 cards was able to do so.
 The prize was nothing to be sneezed at: the winner would be sent two season tickets allowing them into all NHL games at the Capital Centre during the 1974-1975 season.
-If more than one person sent in the winning name, then their names would be put in a hat, and a drawing done to determine who received the tickets.
+If more than one person sent in the winning name, then their names would be put in a hat, and a drawing would take place to determine who received the tickets.

 The Washington Post writers, especially, had quite the amusing time keeping track of the good, the bad, and the groan-inducing entries.
 Suggestions such as the Puck-Ups, the Slapsticks, and the Caputs reflected a widely shared opinion that the new team would crash-and-burn on arrival.
 (In a decidedly gender-biased suggestion, one entrant wrote in that his choice, “the Girls,” reflected how badly he expected the new team to play).
 Those who enjoyed puns sent names such as the Capital Gains, the Belters, the Goal Diggers, the APEs (Abe Pollin Enterprises), the Tri-Stars (for D.C., Maryland, and Virginia), and the Pollin Bears.
 Others went in a more forceful direction, recommending the Stompers, the Cutthroats, the Killers, the Werewolves, or the Punishers.
 Still others proposed the Largo Lizards and the Beltway Bandits.